caiosoter/caiosoter/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Caio Sóter and I am current an Electrical Engineering student at Federal University of Pernambuco.
-I have been switching careers to Data Science since I started working with python and Machine learning in the beginning of my undergraduation.
-I love solving problems using data and Machine Learning, especialy problems related to energy and electrical engineering.
+## I am current an Electrical Engineering student at Federal University of Pernambuco:

+- 📊 Solving problems using data and Machine Learning, especialy problems related to energy and electrical engineering.
+- 📚 Learning new subjects and technologies related to Data Science and Artificial Intelligence.

+## About me:
+- I	Love playing video games. 🎮
+- Passionate about reading books (especialy Sci-Fi). 📖